Documentation

 • Completed means the event was finished and saved.

-Your team may also use custom status names.
+Your team may also see parking moves, valuation updates, and marketplace changes mixed in with service events.
 If you are unsure what a status means, ask your team admin or manager.

 Review internal notes